 Class Piano

-Born in Indonesia, Haniel is currently a first-year graduate student for the M.M. program at the Eastman School of Music under the guidance of Joseph Rackers and Marina Lomazov.
-He has gained both international and national acclaim including his most recent winning of the Ricardo Viñes Prize and the Albert Roussel Prize at the 15th Concours International de Piano d’Orléans in 2022.
-He was also awarded the Second Prize at the Heddy Killian Empire State Competition in 2021.
-He has performed in the Associated Board of the Royal Schools of Music (ABRSM) High Scorers’ Concert several times for maintaining Distinction scores six years in a row (2013 – 2018), and eventually obtained his ABRSM Diploma in 2018.
+Born in Indonesia, Haniel is currently a second-year M.M. student at the Eastman School of Music under the guidance of Joseph Rackers and Marina Lomazov.
+He has gained both international and national acclaim, including his most recent winning of the Ricardo Viñes Prize and the Albert Roussel Prize at the 15th Concours International de Piano d’Orléans.
+In 2021, he was also awarded the Second Prize at the Heddy Killian Empire State Competition.
+He has performed in the Associated Board of the Royal Schools of Music (ABRSM) High Scorers’ Concert several times for maintaining Distinction scores six years in a row (2013 – 2018).
+He later obtained his ABRSM Diploma in 2018.

 Pui Wang (Leo) Choi is currently a first year M.M. at the Eastman School of Music, studying under the tutelage of Prof. Alexander Kobrin.
 A native of Hong Kong, Leo began playing the piano at the age of five and later at eight joined the Hong Kong Academy for Performing Arts (HKAPA) junior music program.
 In 2018, he was admitted into Oberlin Conservatory of Music, studying with Prof. Angela Cheng.
 As a performer, he has presented concerts in the United States and Hong Kong, including the Oberlin’s Danenberg Honors Recital, Barber Piano Concerto with Oberlin Orchestra, Sacred Heart Concert series, Children’s corner Debussy Mini Piano Marathon in Hong Kong Cultural Centre, as well as other public recitals held by HKAPA.
 He has won numerous competitions, including the Senior Concerto Competition, John Elvin Junior Prize Competition in Oberlin Conservatory of Music, and the Sixth Asian Youth Music Competition.
 He has also attended a number of music festivals with the likes of Mozarteum, where he studied with Prof. Robert Levin and Prof. Jacques Rouvier.
 He has attended the Oberlin-Como masterclasses taught by Maestro Robert Spano, Prof. Thai Son Dang, and Prof. Stanislav Ioudenitch as well.